Dallas vs Houston

 Which city has higher STR taxes — Dallas or Houston?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Houston charges 13% Hotel Occupancy Tax (7% city + 6% state).
-Compare the full breakdown in the table above.
+Notably, Houston benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?